MicroEJ/docs/DeviceDeveloperGuide/ecom/ecom-comm/ecom-comm.rst

 connection are separate Java stream objects, thus, they may have a different life cycle and one side may be closed long before the other.

+..
+[3]
+   The following examples use Buffered connections, but Custom connections follow the same pattern.

 The Buffered Comm stream
 ------------------------